UoB-COMSM0166/2025-group-15/README.md

 *W test statistic = 0*
 *Number of non-tied pairs (n) = 10*

 > All values except the Score column represent ratings on the NASA TLX scale.
-The Score column represents the non-weighted average score calculated using ((scale value - 1) * 5).
+The Score column represents the non-weighted average score calculated using (scaleValue - 1) * 5.

 ##### [System Usability Survey](./Images/SUS-template.png)